jdreux/streamUR/README.md

 There are a number of processors that apply to different types of streams, and more are in development, stay tuned!

-### .
+### dot (.)
-'.' is the concatination
+'.' is the concatination processor for streams.
+It groups streams together and chains them to the next processor.

+### min
+Minifies javascript code using uglifyjs[https://github.com/mishoo/UglifyJS/]

+### gzip
+Gzips files and sets the proper header on the response.
+Uses gzip[https://github.com/indutny/node.gzip]

+### jslint
+Runs JSLINT[http://www.jslint.com/] on the stream and returns the result as raw JSON.

+### prettyjslint
+Runs JSLINT[http://www.jslint.com/] on the stream and formats the results in HTML format.

+### highlight
+Highlights Javascript code in the stream using highlight[https://github.com/andris9/highlight].
+Returns HTML

+### nocache
+Sets No-cache headers on the response, telling the client that the resource should not be cached.

+### html
+Sets the response's content type as HTML.

+### js
+Sets the response's content type as Javascript.

+### json
+Sets the response's content type as JSON.

+### css
+Sets the response's content type as CSS.

 ## License

-Source code is licenced under [The MIT License](https://github.com/jdreux/streamUR/blob/master/LICENSE)
+Source code is licenced under [The MIT License](https://github.com/jdreux/streamUR/blob/master/LICENSE).

 ## Contributors